 A simple business plan should cover what you’re doing, why you’re doing it, and who your ideal customer is, as well as outlining things like your budget and costs.
 Of course, plans can always change and adapt along the way, so just think of it like a structure to help you get started.

-When starting any business, it’s important to get the right legal advice from the get-go to make sure any potential risks are mitigated.
+When starting any business, getting the right legal advice from the get-go is important to ensure any potential risks are mitigated.
 One of the benefits of becoming a member of The Coffee Commune is having access to an entire network of professionals, such as Ben Ryan from Hillhouse Legal Partners, who loves helping businesses get off the ground.

 “We can help you make sure you are setting up the business properly, and protecting your website, brand, supply chain and so on,” says Ben.

 The Coffee Commune actively encourages networking with coffee professionals who are in the industry, which will go a long way towards ensuring your business plan is on the right track.